-Spontaneous rupture renal pelvis seconday to bladder tumour
+Spontaneous rupture renal pelvis seconday to bladder tumor

 Known TCC bladder.
 Now left loin pain and fever. ? obstructed, infected kidney.